herardo-m/herardo-m.github.io/_pages/expertise.md

 author_profile: true
 ---

+Herardo's expertise is validated by ISACA's Certified Information Security Manager (CISM) and EC-Council's Certified Ethical Hacker (CEH) certifications.
+However, what truly distinguishes him is his ability to blend robust leadership skills with extensive practical knowledge, allowing him to navigate and excel in the complex landscape of cybersecurity.

 **Hover over badges to obtain expertise level definition.**

 ![Novice](https://img.shields.io/badge/Novice-blue 'Learners primarily understand theoretical concepts.
 For example, novices are typically students or those in entry-level positions.')